How to Apply Statuary and Patina Finish to Copper – Austral Wright Metals

 Dissolve sufficient ammonium chloride crystals (commercial sal ammoniac) in water to form a saturated solution, that is, until no more will dissolve.
 Brush or spray on a thoroughly clean copper surface.
 Several applications may be required.

-This formula was favored by Frank Lloyd Wright.
+This formula was favoured by Frank Lloyd Wright.
 Wright specified that the solution be mixed 24 hours prior to its use.
 Two applications were made with a lapse of 48 hours between the two.
 Twenty-four hours after the final application, the copper was sprayed with a cold water mist.
 Wright emphasized the fact that dry weather was required throughout the entire period.

-Although this coloring method was used with apparent success on the Price Tower in Bartlesville, Oklahoma, it failed to last on the copper roof of a residence in Dallas, Texas.
+Although this colouring method was used with apparent success on the Price Tower in Bartlesville, Oklahoma, it failed to last on the copper roof of a residence in Dallas, Texas.
 After five years, the blue-green patina which had developed initially completely disappeared, leaving the copper a light russet brown.
 The ammonium chloride solution tends to chalk and flake if applied too heavily, and is also apt to dissipate in heavy rain.
 Both factors may have contributed to this failure.

 C. Cuprous chloride/hydrochloric acid

 Dissolve the following in a small amount of warm water:

 Apply by spray, brush, or stippling.
 Store and use in nonmetallic containers; do not use aluminum containers.
 Wear suitable protective clothing and equipment.
 The solution is both acid and toxic.
 It can be applied to either bright or weathered copper.
 If possible, the desired colour should be attained in a single application.
 Reapplication – particularly in direct sunlight – may cause a reaction between the solution and the salts initially deposited, producing a smooth, hard, colourless film similar in appearance to varnish.

 Maintenance of Patina Finish Copper